carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 [//]: # " _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_"

 ...
+My problem statement is straightforward - How can I increase my chances of picking "winning" stocks?